mattsah/pint/README.md

 #### Type vs. Size vs. Length

 Values have both a type and a size.
 This is contrast to other languages where the size is often part of type.
 What the size refers to depends on the type, for numbers it refers to its bit-length, for characters and strings it refers to the UTF code unit size.
 Sizes should not be thought of as the amount of memory consumed.
-Valid sizes are always multiple of 8.

 Length only applies to arrays.
 The length is the logical length of the thing.
 For an array of characters (aka: a string), this would be the length of the string.
+Since a UTF-8 or UTF-16 string can have multi-byte characters, the length is not equivalent, still, to the amount of memory consumed.

 #### Explicit vs. Implicit